redhat-best-practices-for-k8s/certsuite/docs/test-output.md

 This file serves two different purposes:

 1. Make it easier to store and send the test results for review.
 2. View the results in the html web page.
-In addition, the web page (either results-embed.thml or results.html) has a selector for workload type and allows the parter to introduce feedback for each of the failing test cases for later review from Red Hat.
+In addition, the web page (either results-embed.html or results.html) has a selector for workload type and allows the partner to introduce feedback for each of the failing test cases for later review from Red Hat.
 It's important to note that this web page needs the `claimjson.js` and `classification.js` files to be in the same folder as the html files to work properly.

 ## Show Results after running the test code